duszku/duszku/README.md

  haskell
- - 📫 **how to reach me:** draw a pentagram with a pink chalk in your bedroom and call my name twice backwards at midnight. i shall appear
+ - 📫 **how to reach me:** draw a pentagram with a pink chalk in your bedroom and call my name twice backwards at midnight
  - 😄 **pronouns:** any
  - ⚡ **funfact:** laser hussars defeated reptillians in battle of andromeda in 10k BC